 I began my undergraduate education at Cornell University and ended it at Goddard College where I majored in psychology and law.
 I hold a Master’s degree in mental health law from Vermont College of Norwich University.
 I also completed the legal program at Woodbury College, where in 1980 I began teaching legal and counseling courses that emphasized experiential learning through Vermont internships.

 Twenty years later I taught my first group dynamics course for Community College of Vermont (CCV) inside the former Dale Correctional Center for Women; the students included both women prisoners and women living in Central Vermont who elected to attend class in this unusual setting to accommodate the incarcerated students.
-When I started teaching psychology classes at CCV, I discovered its Center for Online Learning at the forefront of progressive adult education in Vermont, so I’m excited about being a part of it.
+When I started teaching psychology classes at CCV, I discovered its Center for Online Learning at the forefront of progressive college education in Vermont, and I’m proud to be part of this dynamic learning community.

 In 2012 CCV contracted with me to create a model Introduction to Psychology online course using open educational resources and multimedia.
 I’ve continued that exciting initiative through this e-journal, Vermont Psychology, inviting my former online students to share their remarkable work with a wider audience, thereby preserving their research for others to reference and build upon.